 Jefferson easily outscored Adams in the Electoral College, 73 to 65.
 But Burr, running on Jefferson’s coat-tails, had also tallied 73 electoral votes, and this meant that, by the terms of Article 2, Section 1 of the Constitution, the House of Representatives would have to sort out “by Ballot one of them for President,” based on a majority of states voting as entire delegations.
 Jefferson wrote uneasily to Burr on December 15, 1800, to suggest that this was simply an oversight.
 “Decency required that I should be so entirely passive during the late contest, that I never once asked whether arrangements had been made to prevent” a tie vote by Republican electors.

 When the House of Representatives convened on February 11, 1801, 19 successive ballots were cast without a clear majority before an exhausted house finally recessed after midnight.
 Three more ballots followed over the next two days.
-After seven days of haggling, with Burr’s “agents here at work with great activity, there at work,” and a total of 36 ballots being cast, finally James Bayard, a Federalist and the lone representative of Delaware, withheld his vote from the tally, and the election was finally over.
-Jefferson was president.
+After seven days of haggling, with Burr’s “agents here at work with great activity, there at work,” and a total of 36 ballots being cast, finally, James Bayard, a Federalist and the lone representative of Delaware, withheld his vote from the tally, and the election was finally over.
+Jefferson was president and Burr vice-president.

 Burr Aims at Hamilton and Hits